 With this flexibility, you can now cover pools at all depths and make sure you are getting down in the zone of the Atlantic Salmon.
 So next time you go fishing and you fish through a pool with no action, instead of going back through the same pool but with a different fly consider changing your presentation with depth and speed.
 You will be pleasantly surprised, and if there are Salmon there, you will likely entice some takes.

-Personally, I now use Mackenzie Fly Fishing lines for all my freshwater fishing no matter what time of the year, and for Atlantics I cannot highly recommend enough the G3 Phased Density 5 Shooting Head Multi-Tip Range.
-I also use the Mackenzie multi-piece travel rods for all my fly fishing both single handed, double handed and switch rods.
+Personally, I now use Mackenzie Fly Fishing lines for all my freshwater fishing no matter what time of the year, and for Atlantic Salmon I can highly recommend the G3 Phased Density 5 Shooting Head Multi-Tip Range.
+I also use the Mackenzie multi-piece travel rods for all my fly fishing both single-handed, double-handed and switch rods.
 Combine the fly rod and line that is designed for each other and you’ll wonder just how you ever managed without them and just how ineffective you have been fishing for years.
-Once you see the Atlantic Salmon that Scott Mackenzie has been fighting and landing as of the past few years, you can also see why I have confidence!
+Once you see the Atlantic Salmon that Scott Mackenzie has been fighting and landing over the past few years, you can also see why I have confidence!

 Do you know any Atlantic Salmon fishing tips that we should know about?
 Let us know in the comments below this blog!

-If you have any questions regarding our Atlantic Salmon fishing holidays or any of our Freshwater fly destinations, please feel free to contact us on 01603 407596 and our experienced team will be happy to help.
+If you have any questions regarding our Atlantic Salmon fishing holidays or any of our Freshwater fly destinations, please feel free to contact us on 01603 407596 or by emailing firstname.lastname@example.org and our experienced team will be happy to help.